A how-to for prospective grant & fellowship applicants in the humanities and humanistic social sciences

 If the Office of the Vice Chancellor of Research (OVCR) advertises something I’d like to apply for, do I start with them?

 No, the Office of the Vice Chancellor of Research is not able to assist with the pre-award process.
 I should be your first point of contact.

 Do you handle only smaller grants?
 Can you help with projects that have bigger budgets and span several institutions?

 I can help you with the full range, from individual to multi-institutional, regardless of the size of the budget.
-Angela Schultz, the contract and grant coordinator in Arts & Sciences, is also able to assist.
+Ali Adams, the contract and grant coordinator in Arts & Sciences, is also able to assist.

 When and how do I get started?